Adam Thomas: Personal life

+Thomas is the younger brother of Coronation Street star Ryan Thomas, and older brother of non-identical twin Love Island star Scott Thomas.

+He is of English, Indian and Caribbean ancestry.
+His paternal grandfather is from Mumbai, India, and emigrated to Manchester, England, in 1947.
+His paternal great-grandmother was a West Indian who had Caribbean ancestry.

-In September 2014, Thomas and his long-term girlfriend, Caroline Daly, welcomed their first child, a son named Teddy.
-The couple have been together since 2008.
-On 27 August 2017, Adam and Caroline married in Delamere Manor, Cheshire.
-In May 2018, the pair welcomed a second child, daughter Elsie-Rose.
-The couple took part in All Star Mr & Mrs in August 2016.
+Thomas and his long‑term girlfriend, Caroline Daly, have two children, a son and a daughter.

+Thomas and Daly took part in All Star Mr & Mrs in August 2016.

 In August 2020, Thomas admitted that he and his twin have a drinking problem; he vowed to get sober like his brother who celebrated six months of sobriety at the time.